bugosiphionah/outreachy-openstack/notes/kubeadm-and-openstack.md

-# How to use kubeadm with openstack
+# How to use kubeadm with openstack using kubernetes 1.9

 Kubernetes is an open-source platform designed to automate deploying, scaling, and operating application containers.
 It eliminates many of the manual processes involved in deploying and scaling containerized applications.